Simultaneous equations model: Two-stage least squares (2SLS)

 where P = X (X ′X)^{−1}X ′ is the projection matrix onto the linear space spanned by the exogenous regressors X.

 Indirect least squares

 Indirect least squares is an approach in econometrics where the coefficients in a simultaneous equations model are estimated from the reduced form model using ordinary least squares.
 For this, the structural system of equations is transformed into the reduced form first.
 Once the coefficients are estimated the model is put back into the structural form.

 Limited information maximum likelihood (LIML)

-The “limited information” maximum likelihood method was suggested M. A. Girshick in 1947, and formalized by T. W. Anderson and H. Rubin in 1949.
+The “limited information” maximum likelihood method was suggested by M. A. Girshick in 1947, and formalized by T. W. Anderson and H. Rubin in 1949.
 It is used when one is interested in estimating a single structural equation at a time (hence its name of limited information), say for observation i:

 The structural equations for the remaining endogenous variables Y−i are not specified, and they are given in their reduced form:

 Notation in this context is different than for the simple IV case.
 One has: